ARM-software/MDK-Middleware/Examples/USB/Device/README.md

 # USB Device Reference Applications

-**USB Device Reference Examples** contains following projects (in the corresponding subfolders) that implement specific USB Device functionality using MDK-Middleware USB component:
+**USB Device Reference Examples** contain the following projects (in the corresponding subfolders) that implement specific USB Device functionality using the MDK-Middleware USB component:

 | Example Project                           | Description                                                                   |
 |-------------------------------------------|-------------------------------------------------------------------------------|